-Okay, my husband says that I can’t start my about page with “shit.”
-But I just did — so there!
-And I say shit not just to be saying the word itself but because I hate trying to explain myself, which is what I’m supposed to do in this About Page.
+Okay, my husband says I can’t start my about page with that word.
+I only say this, though, because I hate trying to explain myself, which is what I’m supposed to do − here.
 So, yeah, SHIT!

 Married?
 Check.
 His name is David.

 Kids?
 Check.
 Their names are Lauren and Ry.
 Both are adults.

 Stepkids?
 Check.
 We’ll let them keep their privacy.

 Daughter, wife, mother, stepmother, stepgrandmother, sister, granddaughter, niece, aunt, cousin, etc. All checks.